Redividing the Cake

 In the classic one-shot division setting, there are $n$ agents with equal rights, and the goal is to give each agent a fair share of the cake.
-The common definition of a "fair share" is a piece worth at least $1/n$ of the total cake value, according to the agent's personal valuation function.
+A common definition of a ``fair share'' is a piece worth at least $1/n$ of the total cake value, according to the agent's personal valuation function.
 This fairness requirement is usually termed \emph{proportionality}.
-When proportionality cannot be attained, it is often (see Subsection \ref{sub:partial}) relaxed to \emph{$r$-proportionality}, which means that each agent receives at least a fraction $r/n$ of the total, where $r\in(0,1)$ is constant independent of $n$.
+When proportionality cannot be attained, it is often (see subsection \ref{sub:partial}) relaxed to \emph{$r$-proportionality}, where $r\in(0,1)$ is a constant independent of $n$, which means that each agent receives at least a fraction $r/n$ of the total.

-In contrast, in the re-division setting, there are $m<n$ "old" agents, who currently hold a piece of the cake, and $n-m$ "young" agents, and it may be required to give extra rights to the old agents.
-In particular, it may be required to give each old agent the opportunity to keep a substantial fraction of its current value.
+In contrast, in the re-division setting, there is an existing allocation of the cake among the $n$ agents.
+This allocation is not necessarily fair; in particular, there may be some agents who do not have any cake.
+When the cake is re-divided, it may be required to give extra rights to current holders.
+In particular, it may be required to give each agent the opportunity to keep a substantial fraction of their current value.
 This may be due either to efficiency reasons (in the cloud computing scenario) or economic reasons (in the radio spectrum scenario) or political reasons (in the land-reform scenario).